One of the Four Cardinal Virtues:

 What Prudence Is Not:

 Many Catholics think prudence simply refers to the practical application of moral principles.
 They speak, for instance, of the decision to go to war as a "prudential judgment," suggesting that reasonable people can disagree in such situations on the application of moral principles and, therefore, such judgments can be questioned but never absolutely declared wrong.
 This is a fundamental misunderstanding of prudence, which, as Fr.
 John A. Hardon notes in his Modern Catholic Dictionary, is "Correct knowledge about things to be done or, more broadly, the knowledge of things that ought to be done and of thing that ought to be avoided."

 "Right Reason Applied to Practice":

-Aristotle was closer to the truth.
-As the Catholic Encyclopedia notes, he defined prudence as recta ratio agibilium, "right reason applied to practice."
+As the Catholic Encyclopedia notes, Aristotle defined prudence as recta ratio agibilium, "right reason applied to practice."
 The emphasis on "right" is important.
 We cannot simply make a decision and then describe it as a "prudential judgment."
 Prudence requires us to distinguish between what is right and what is wrong.
 Thus, as Father Hardon writes, "It is the intellectual virtue whereby a human being recognizes in any matter at hand what is good and what is evil."
 If we mistake the evil for the good, we are not exercising prudence—in fact, we are showing our lack of it.